agilecustoms/release/docs/artifact-types/aws-s3.md

 Note file `infrastructure/main.tf` has variable `aVersion` which is datasource `aws_s3_objects` to access (download) files from dist S3 bucket and then upload them in static website using resource `aws_s3_object_copy`

+## Go lambda function

+TBD

 ## Java CLI application

 TBD

 ## dev-release

-TBD

-Publish files in `{aws-s3-bucket}/{current-repo-name}/{current-branch-name}/` directory.
+S3 supports [dev-release](../features/dev-release.md).
+Branch name `feature/login` becomes a version `feature-login`, and files uploaded at `{aws-s3-bucket}/{current-repo-name}/feature-login/`

+`agilecustoms/release` action adds tag `Release` to each S3 object.
+In normal mode `Release=true`, in dev-release mode `Release=false`.
+It is important for security and cleanup:
-Each S3 file will be tagged with `Release=false`, so you can set up lifecycle rule to delete such files after 30 days!
+- you can configure S3 lifecycle rule to auto-remove objects with tag `Release=false` after 30 days
+- IAM role (e.g. `ci/publisher-dev`) used in dev-release workflow can distinguish between normal release and dev-release: it allows to override `Release=false` objects and deny to override `Release=true`